xelatihy/yocto-gl/docs/yocto_gl.md

     - create with constructor
     - delete with `clear()`
     - set callbacks with `set_callbacks()`
-    - includes carious utiliies to query window, mouse and keyboard
+    - includes carious utilities to query window, mouse and keyboard
 8. immediate mode widgets using ImGui
     - init with `init_widget()`
     - use the various widget calls to draw the widget and handle events